Confession: I used to hate looking at this picture.

 Feeling broken creates space for huge fundamental shifts in the way we live our life.

-We all strive to be happy all the time, but when everything is comfortable and happy, we’re not growing.
-We’re not challenging ourselves.
-We’re not seeing what we’re really made of.
+When we strive to be happy all the time, we’re not growing.
+Comfort doesn’t challenge us.
+It doesn’t let us see what we’re really made of.

 It’s one thing to jump out of a plane on your own terms.
 It’s entirely another to be shoved out the door!